 Agile retrospectives are a great way to continuously improve your way of working.
 Getting actions out of a retrospective that are doable, and getting them done helps teams to learn and improve.
 An overview of things that you can use to get value out of your retrospectives.

-Update on Pocket Book: Together with Luis Gonçalves I am writing a pocket book on Getting Value out of Agile Retrospectives.
-We have published several blog posts on retrospectives (see Luis blogs on retrospectives and Ben’s blogs on retrospectives) whic will be included in the book.
+Together with Luis Gonçalves I have written the pocket book on Getting Value out of Agile Retrospectives which can be downloaded from InfoQ and Leanpub.
+The book is also available in paperback on Amazon and many other book stores.
+This book is based on our blog posts on retrospectives (see Luis blogs on retrospectives and Ben’s blogs on retrospectives).
+There are also local language editions available as eBooks in my webshop.
 We value your feedback, feel free to contact me and let me know what you think of this?

 Retrospectives bring benefits to Agile teams, they help them to improve and increase the business value to their customers and the company.